 Pacific Star Winery, twelve miles north of Fort Bragg, offers more spectacular ocean views.
 Its grounds on a cliff overlooking the ocean make a great spot to picnic and listen to the crashing waves.

-NOTE: All of the towns listed in this article are accessible, but travelers should be aware that a section of Highway 1 between Gorda and Ragged Point is closed due to severe storm damage sustained in 2017.
-It is expected to reopen in fall 2018.
+_NOTE: A section of Highway 1 between Gorda and Ragged Point was closed due to severe storm damage sustained in 2017.
+As of July 2018, it has reopened. _